Brion-Vega Cemetery

 The cemetery includes many design features.
 The perimeter walls are the same height as the surrounding corn, which deemphasizes the cemetery.
 It also includes an island which the visitor cannot access (arguably a metaphor for the afterlife).

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Brion-Vega Cemetery" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Brion-Vega Cemetery" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools